Promotion

 Autumn is the perfect time of year to get back outside and reconnect with nature.
 Make your adventures even more magical by foraging for berries, herbs, and roots to craft your own natural balms, poultices, syrups, teas, and more.

-For expert guidance, we turn to Enchanted Foraging: Wildcrafting for Herbal Remedies, Rituals, and a Magical Life by geoscientist and founder of Nettles and Bees Ebony Gheorghe.
+For expert guidance, we turn to Enchanted Foraging: Wildcrafting for Herbal Remedies, Rituals, and a Magical Life and the Enchanted Foraging Deck: 50 Plant Identification Cards to Discover Nature’s Magic by geoscientist and founder of Nettles and Bees Ebony Gheorghe.
 This enchanting book is filled with instructions for herbal remedies made from foraged ingredients, wildcrafts for rituals to usher in each season, rituals inspired by mystical folk practices around the world, and tips for foraging correctly, mindfully, and sustainably to cultivate a more meaningful relationship with Mother Earth.

 Read on for important foraging basics, plus a recipe for a Quick Root Decoction for digestive stimulation and an enchanting Midautumn Festival ritual to usher in the fall season inspired by the Chinese moon festival.